 WooCommerce doesn’t offer the same flexibility.
-What it does provide are:
+But what it does provide by default are:

 Magento Is Great for Medium-Sized Stores Looking for Great Functionality

-Magento does what it does best when a merchant wants a custom implementation.
-It allows for unequaled exploration of the buyer’s journey and creates personalized sales funnels tailored right down to the individual.
+Magento does best when a merchant wants a custom implementation.
+It allows for an unequaled exploration of the buyer’s journey and creates personalized sales funnels tailored right down to the individual.